rawcsav/Hinterview/readme.md

-# Interview Assistant
+# Hinterview - AI Interview Assistant

-Interview Assistant is a powerful tool designed to transcribe, process, and provide insights for interview-related queries using OpenAI's capabilities.
+Hinterview is a powerful tool designed to transcribe, process, and provide insights for interview-related queries using OpenAI's capabilities.

 ## Features